grammyjs/router/README.md

 # Router middleware for grammY

+Check out [the official documentation](https://grammy.dev/plugins/router.html) for this plugin.

+## Quickstart

 A router lets you specify a number of middlewares, each of them identified by a string key.
 You can then pass a routing function that decides based on the context which middleware to choose by returning one of the keys.

 ```ts